English unjust enrichment law: Restitution or unjust enrichment?

 As it has developed, the law of unjust enrichment has frequently been referred to as the 'law of restitution'.
 The difficulty with this is that it emphasises a legal response (restitution) rather than the event which gives rise to it (unjust enrichment).
 In doing so, it is akin to treating contract (an event which gives rise to an obligation to perform) as coterminous with compensation (the law's response to non-performance or defective performance).
 That approach is problematic: the law of compensation is wider than contract, encompassing compensation claims arising out of tortious conduct.
 This is equally true of restitution: a claimant can obtain restitution not only for an unjust enrichment, but also for a tort.
 It is in this sense that one can say that restitution is multi-causal: it is a legal response to a number of different events.

 Continuing controversies

 Controversy continues to surround many aspects of the modern law of unjust enrichment.
 This controversy extends to its existence as an independent body of law, some arguing that the concept of unjust enrichment lacks the explanatory power it is so frequently asserted to have.

 It would be misleading to exaggerate the level of controversy, however.
 At least in English law, there is high authority accepting the principle of unjust enrichment as having fundamental explanatory force in this area of law.
-Recent decisions have continue to clarify key aspects of actions in unjust enrichment.
+Recent decisions have continued to clarify key aspects of actions in unjust enrichment.
 Nevertheless, uncertainty pervades key areas of the law: